Mountain Mel's FAQ

 Babies can get tea several ways.
 They can get it through their mother’s breast milk.
 It takes at least 30 minutes from the mother’s consumption of the tea, to get into the baby’s system.
 You can also add tea to a baby’s bottle.
 For newborns, if you are hoping to get tea directly into them and you don’t bottle feed, you can use a small syringe that has a very tiny tube connected to it, tape the tube to your finger, and let the baby suck on the finger with the tube attached.
 Also, consider using an eyedropper to get the tea into your baby’s system

 Are your products certified organic?

 We use all organically certified, or ethically wild harvested plants and oils.
-We are aiming to have our products certified Organic some time in 2017!
+We are aiming to have our products certified Organic in the near future!

 Why don’t you use tea bags for your tea?

 There’s several reasons we don’t use bags for our tea.
 These plants & teas are beautiful, & we want you to see that beauty first hand!
 We hope that you gain a deeper connection to the plants your are drinking into your body, they’re good medicine.
 The more a plant is broken down into pieces & powders, the less effective the medicinal constituents become, and we want our teas to truly help you live well.
 When you pick up one of those little tea bags, you never know how long that plant has been broken down and sitting in a box on a shelf, with our loose herbal blends, you can see the plants and their freshness right before your eyes.
 There has been research that shows harmful chemicals in the tea bags people typically drink from, check out this article for more info on that.
 Less waste, is that little bag really necessary?

 I’ve never used loose leaf teas, how do I drink them?